-Note: The figures mentioned below are approximate, and the currency exchange rate depends on country to country.
+Note: All figures mentioned are approximate, and currency exchange rates may vary by country.

 Germany has established itself as one of the most attractive destinations for international students, particularly in engineering and STEM fields.
 Public universities in Germany charge no tuition fees for most programs, making it a budget-friendly option for Indian students.
 The cost of living is manageable, especially in smaller cities, and the education system is recognized for its excellent standards.